 - Content can be refined and improved as needed.

 - No restrictions on location or time of instruction.

 - Complements synchronous learning time by extending content life.

 - Motivates students to engage with course content, instructors, and their peers.

-- Content can be reused for other courses without having to present live again and again.
+- Video content can be reused for other courses without having to be presented live, over and over again.

-- Content can be used in blended learning environments when face-to-face courses are available.
+- The content can also be used in mixed learning environments when both virtual and face-to-face courses are available.

 Common types of educational videos